 - Improve training safety.

-Workers can make as many mistakes as they need to master dangerous equipment without getting hurt or damaging the machinery.
+Workers can make as many mistakes as they need in virtual reality to master dangerous equipment without getting hurt or damaging the machinery.

 - Enhance collaboration.

 Even if the project team is separated by hundreds of miles, they all can gather in a virtual conference room to discuss any important questions.